by Mark Verdecia

 In 1965, Mexico harvested 2.5 million tons of wheat – a 10-fold increase since Borlaug’s arrival two decades earlier.
 For those who don’t wrest their living from the land, the significance of this feat is hard to appreciate.
 But consider this.
 It took a thousand years for farmers to increase yields from half a metric ton per hectare to 2 metric tons per hectare.
 Thanks to Borlaug and colleagues, it took only 40 years to increase those 2 tons to 6.

 The Green Revolution did indeed bring us large quantities of food that had never been seen before.
 There are no free lunches in nature however.
 The costs have been enormous.
 Overuse of fertilizers and pesticides have spoiled previously pristine water tables, large swaths of monoculture have driven out other varieties that actually provide the natural genetic diversity needed to protect against pests.
+Pests can be nasty things, especially if they’re always by your plants, crops, and even your house.
+So, it’s no wonder that many people are always looking for pesticides or a pest control Colorado company to help get rid of them for good.
 Possibly the biggest sin of all is that much of our production doesn’t go to feed people at all.
 A large percentage of our crops become feedstock or biofuel.

 This overproduction also destabilizes developing nations.
 Haiti, the poorest nation in the western hemisphere, is a prime example.
 Free trade policies promoted by then President Bill Clinton forced down tariff barriers in Haiti so that corporate rice farmers in Arkansas could flood the Haitian market with their federally subsidized rice.
 The result was the destruction of the Haitian farmer.
 The fact the country was no longer self-sustaining became apparent to the rest of the world after the Haitian earthquake.
 The Green Revolution was never intended for this purpose.
 On the contrary, the dream of the revolutionaries was that increased productive capacity would make countries like Haiti more self-sufficient.
-They could not foresee that a combination of large industrial farming in the U.S. combined with government subsidy would create a perfect storm for the exact opposite effect.
+They could not foresee that a combination of large industrial farming in the U.S. (be it in commercial greenhouses or in the fields), combined with government subsidy would create a perfect storm for the exact opposite effect.

 Breeding moves a lot faster than natural selection and genetic modification is breeding “turned up to eleven”.
 This fact should definitely make us pause and think, given the repercussions of the Green Revolution.
 It actually takes more time to decide whether a GMO should have been made than it does to make it.
 This is evident in the raging debates over the ethics of genetic engineering and the knee-jerk responses to the idea of GMOs.
 A healthy skepticism of these products is a good thing.
 In fact, it’s necessary.
 If all that GMOs are good for is to bolster our current agriculture systems then the visceral reaction that many people have to them is warranted.
 The debate should be about how we can and should use technologies to create systems that produce nutritious foods using sustainable methods.